 Housing costs in Pittsburg are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Pittsburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pittsburg are a mix of both white- and blue-collar jobs.
-Overall, Pittsburg is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pittsburg who work in office and administrative support (16.82%), sales jobs (9.49%), and maintenance occupations (8.78%).
+Pittsburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Pittsburg is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Pittsburg who work in office and administrative support (14.94%), sales jobs (9.64%), and maintenance occupations (8.12%).

 Although the majority of commuting trips in the city are by private automobile, Pittsburg is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the Pittsburg area by reducing both traffic and air pollution.

-In terms of college education, Pittsburg is nearly on par with the US average for all cities of 21.84%: 18.23% of adults 25 and older in Pittsburg have a bachelor's degree or advanced degree.
+The percentage of adults in Pittsburg who are college-educated is close to the national average for all communities of 21.84%: 18.99% of the adults in Pittsburg have a bachelor's degree or advanced degree.

 The most common language spoken in Pittsburg is English.
 Other important languages spoken here include Spanish and Tagalog.